-Let's Keep Your Home Safe From Deadly Radon Gas
+Keep Your Milwaukee Home Safe From Deadly Radon Gas

 Radon is a radioactive, colorless, odorless, and tasteless gas that occurs naturally as a product of decaying uranium found in the earth’s crust.
 Radon escapes up through the ground as it turns to gas where it can be safely released into the air.
 Structures trapping these gases can cause health problems for the people inside.
-You can get your home and buildings checked by Wall To Wall Home Inspection Services LLC for unhealthy levels of radon gas.
+You can get your home tested by Wall to Wall Home Inspection Services LLC for unhealthy levels of radon gas.

 Radon causes more deaths than drunk driving accidents.
 Long term exposure to radon can cause lung cancer and other health issues.
-It can get into your home through even the smallest cracks or gaps in your walls, floors, or building foundation, as it is a gas.
-If a high amount of radon is detected in your home, filling in the cracks then increasing or adjusting the ventilation in your home can solve the problem.
+It can get into your home through even the smallest cracks or gaps in your walls, floors, or building foundation.
+If a high amount of radon is detected in your home, filling in the cracks and adding a mitigation system in your home can solve the problem.
 Getting your home tested consistently can determine if your home is at risk.
-For any building with a history of high radon levels, we recommend annual inspections every two years.
+The EPA recommends testing your home every two years for Radon.

 You get the result of our simple test in 48 hours.
 The crucial first step towards making your house safe is knowing your home’s radon levels.